wazuh/wazuh-documentation/source/user-manual/agents/remove-agents/remove.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.
 .. meta::
-  :description: Learn how to remove agents using the command-line interface (CLI) in Wazuh.
+  :description: Learn how to remove agents using the command line interface (CLI) in Wazuh.

 .. _command-line-remove: